Learning to plot with python

 from datetime import datetime

-If this doesn’t work, it may be that the location of your python files is not being found.
-To fix this, in the VSC powershell terminal, use a python command starting with the location of your python program location.
+If importing these packages does not work, it may be that the location of your python files is not being found.
+To fix this, in the VSC Powershell terminal, use a python command starting with the location of your python program location.
 For example:

 C:\Users\Jimmy\AppData\python\python.exe